 After moving to SiteGround, I used W3 Total Cache which played nicely with the hosting.
 I gained a lot of improvements in sitespeed tests after playing with numerous settings for many days.
 This was when I reached the PageSpeed score of 84.

 For the past two years, I had been using Cache Enabler by KeyCDN which is a lightweight caching, minification, and optimisation solution.
 I liked how simple it is and there aren’t plenty of section to mess with.
 It worked very well to contribute to the speed of my blog.

-After switching to a VPS and LiteSpeed server, I started using LiteSpeed Cache plugin which offers a big advantage on LiteSpeed servers.
+After switching to an UpCloud VPS running LiteSpeed server, I started using LiteSpeed Cache plugin which offers a big advantage on LiteSpeed servers.

 4. I Stopped Using Google AdSense

 Bummer!
 I stopped using ads.
 Wha..!
 How am I supposed to make money now?
 Yes this is exactly what I thought before removing those ads from my blog.
 Why, you ask?
 Because PageSpeed results told me they were slowing my blog down.

-Now, for any website – big or small, ads are one of the primary sources of income.
-But if you think ads can make you millionaire, think again, because they won’t – unless you’re receiving millions page views every day?
+Now, for a blog – big or small, ads are one of the primary sources of income.
+But if you think AdSense ads can make you millionaire, think again, because they won’t – unless you’re receiving millions page views every day?
 In the era of ad blocking, you can’t really rely on conventional ad methods like AdSense.
 They’re blocked most of the time – and those who actually view them might not even pay attention, let alone clicking them.

 My AdSense used to take nearly a year before reaching $100 – the minimum you need in order to be paid out.
 I am paying more than that just for hosting.
 That’s why I didn’t think twice before completely removing AdSense code when I saw it slowing my blog down.
 I also removed Amazon’s recommendation ads and I saw further improvement in PageSpeed score.